Photo Credit: Michael Maren

 When I was ready to open my own restaurant, I wanted a location surrounded by farms with easy access to New York City, which led me to Amenia, New York, where I have been able to create a Hudson Valley cuisine perceived through the prism of an Armenian from Iran.
 And in so doing, I discovered that cooking for me is essentially musical: I compose with flavors and seek lyricism on the plate.
 My creativity derives not only from ingredients and flavor spectrum of my childhood, but also from my proximity to farms and the local ingredients that inspire me.
 I am humbled by knowing many farmers who share my reverence for healthy, fresh food.

-I have become a pilot since moving full time to the Valley, and flying to Cape Cod for fresh oysters, steams, scallops and other freshly caught shellfish and seafood that has become a weekly errand that I look forward to each week.
+I have become a pilot since moving full time to the Valley, and flying to Cape Cod for fresh oysters, steamers, scallops and other freshly caught shellfish and seafood has become a weekly errand that I look forward to each week.
 My home field is the quaint and friendly Walter Koladza Airport in Great Barrington, MA, otherwise known to us pilots, KGBR.

 Cooking seasonally is a privilege — and a pleasure — that’s allowed me to discover my own voice as a cook in the Hudson Valley.
 I have shared my philosophy of food by lecturing at Vassar College and working with students at the nearby Indian Mountain School and Millbrook School.
 And, I continue to explore and expand my understanding of the Valley through my weekly radio show, Flavor Matters, at the Robin Hood Radio Station, the smallest NPR station in the nation.